I hear it from job seekers all the time – “I have a LinkedIn profile, but there’s not much on it.”

 - I’m a private person – how can I avoid publicizing my information online?

-The biggest mistake I see job seekers making is having either no presence at all, or a “bare bones” profile that lists no discernable information other than job titles and employment dates.
-If you’re concerned about tipping off your current employer, there are many different options for controlling the information in your LinkedIn profile that is available to the general public.
+The biggest mistake job seekers make is having either no presence at all or a “bare-bones” profile that lists no descriptive (i.e. search optimized) information other than job titles and employment dates.
+And there are a number of ways to be discreet about posting information to your LinkedIn profile if you are concerned about raising suspicions with your current employer.

 5 reasons you should have an updated LinkedIn profile: